snake-charmer-devs/snake-charmer/FAQ.md

 Type `vagrant ssh-config` to check where this is on your system.

 Basically everything on the VM happens as this user.

+**N.B.** As a token nod to security (see below), the SSH port forwarding on the host computer only binds to 127.0.0.1 (localhost) by default.
+So an incoming SSH connection from another machine would have to connect first to the host (your physical computer) and then tunnel through to the VM.
+In the future, there may be an option to disable this restriction, and expose the SSH port on the VM to the whole world (at your own risk...).

 ### How can I connect to other ports on the VM, apart from SSH and the Notebook webserver?